ajsmith607/thisismitime/content/mikei/index.md

 subhead: "the essential reference"
 ---

 **Mitime** (pronounced "my time") is a minimal metastructure mapped over standard time that counts down available time in a day.
+The name is derived from its description: (mi)nimal (ti)me (me)tastructure.

 Mitime is represented by the following format: